-If you’re using a learning management system (LMS) to support your training activities, whether you’re an instructor, manager, or the head of the L&D department, you know how important it is to collect training data.
+If you’re using a learning management system (LMS) to support your training activities, you know how important it is to collect relevant training data.

-At the same time, there are many types of reports you can use to track training progress, set learning goals, and evaluate the ROI of your training programs, so it’s also essential to know exactly what they do.
+There are many types of reports you can use to track training progress, set new learning goals, and evaluate the return on investment (ROI) of your training programs.
+Knowing exactly what these reports do can help you choose the right ones for your evaluation processes.

 Why use LMS reports in the first place?

-Training reports are just as important for your L&D department as financial forecasts are for the finance team— they help you move forward and drive business growth.
+Training reports are as important for your L&D strategy as financial forecasts are for the finance team.
+Real-time reporting allows you to move forward, finetune content, and drive business growth.
 LMS reports enable you to:

 Types of LMS reports your e-learning platform needs